trentlarson/lives-of-gifts/src/markdown/about.md

 This isn't just philosophy or fun ideas: communities have lived this way before, and it's only a shift in values and bad examples that have pushed us into a world where we live with high levels of indebtedness and uncertainty.
-We can refocus.
-We can practice this wherever we live, whether in the most cooperative community or in the staunchest totalitarian or capitalist societies... in any situation, we can increases joy in the world and invest in our future.
+We will refocus.
+We will practice this wherever we live, whether in the most cooperative community or in the staunchest totalitarian or capitalist societies... in any situation, we will increase joy in the world and invest in our future.
 And hearts are the only way to change the world permanently; no outside-in or system-oriented approach can.